Sigmanor/uakino.club_bot/README.md

 - 🎨 Random cartoon picks
 - 🚀 Simple and intuitive commands
 - 🐳 Docker support for easy deployment
+  - **Note:** When deploying in Docker, requests to the site may be blocked (error 403).
+It is recommended to run the bot locally to avoid this issue.

 ## 🛠️ Prerequisites